mobilecoinfoundation/mobilecoin/BRANCHING.md

 Release branches
 ----------------

-Major releases are created by creating a release branch e.g. `release/v4.0` off of master.
+Major releases are started by creating a release branch e.g. `release/v4.0` off of `master`.

-Minor releases are created by creating a release branch e.g. `release/v4.1` off of the predecessor `release/v4.0`.
+Minor releases are started by creating a release branch e.g. `release/v4.1` off of the predecessor `release/v4.0`.

 Any bugs that are found are fixed in the release branch first.